Clearthur/AZURESIEM/README.md

  ### [YouTube Demonstration](https://www.youtube.com/watch?v=edycb0rOAKQ)

 <h2>Description</h2>
-In this demonstration I am going to show the importance of endpoint security.
-For this demonstration I will be creating a virtual network in Azure.
-This network will represent an organization.
-I will then secure 1 of the devices and leave the others exposed to the raw internet.
-I will then create a SIEM using Microsoft Sentinel and I will check to see if any malicious attackers have tried to login to my machines remotely.
+Using Microsoft Azure, I created a network of virtual machines to represent an organization.
+I then secured two of the machines and exposed the third machine to raw internet.
+The purpose of this experiment is to show the importance of maintaining security on all devices on a network because malicious attackers are always trying to attack vulnerable systems.
+The success of the exercise shows that with proper security protocols in place the threat vector from failed attempted logins can be greatly reduced to near 0.
 <br />